 4. Take note.
 Keep a mental journal of every endcap you walk by without adding something to your cart; you will feel inspired.

 5. Set aside “fun” days.
 Occasionally announce to the little minions that today will be “fun money day” giving them a dollar amount and letting them choose what to buy.

 This is not only liberating but it’s going to save a boatload of money.
 You will have slayed the retail-marketing giant.
 You will be teaching your family really good lessons.
 And as for those closets?
 Well, you will be able to find what you’re looking for because the only things in them will be the items you need.

-You’ll also like 5 Ways to Cut Your Monthly Bills, 3 Easy Apps and Tricks to Save Money, Student Loans and How to Get Out From Under Them, How to Improve Your Credit Score, and Mom Hacks: 10 Easy Ways to Save Time and Money
+You’ll also like 7 Simple Ways to Free Yourself from Student Loans, 5 Ways to Cut Your Monthly Bills, 3 Easy Apps and Tricks to Save Money, How to Improve Your Credit Score, and Mom Hacks: 10 Easy Ways to Save Time and Money